mstahv/sakila-spring-data-jpa-starter/README.md

  * Add some service classes
  * Cleanup for the "entity explorer code" on the test application
  * Branches for different database types (currently only MySQL and PostgreSQL)
+ * Gradle branches (or both Maven and Gradle build files)